 Can I use Immersive Reader in Word?

-Follow the steps below use Immersive Reader in Word and Edge.
+Follow the steps below to use Immersive Reader in Word and Edge.

 How to use the Immersive Reader in Microsoft Word

 Click Read Aloud to read text out loud and highlights each word as it reads.

 Column Width: Changes the line length to improve focus and comprehension; it consists of Narrow, Very narrow, Moderate, and Wild.

 Page color: Can make text easy to scan with less eye strain.